jdcloudcom/en/documentation/Management/Monitoring/FAQ/FAQ.md

 # FAQs about Monitoring
 **1.Q: How to view the monitoring for a specified date?**

-   A: Enter the JD Cloud Console -Monitoring menu, and the monitoring list of each resource can be seen, click on the **View** in the operation column of each instance, select the custom time query on this page, select start time and end time to determine the specified date range for query.
+   A: Enter the JD Cloud Console -Monitoring menu, and the monitoring list of each resource can be seen, click **Monitoring Table** in the operation column of each instance, select the custom time query on this page, select start time and end time to determine the specified date range for query.
 Currently, the Cloud Monitor supports monitoring queries as early as one month ago.

 **2.Q: Is the monitoring status showing insufficient data?**

    A: When this happens, please make sure that your resources are not stopped during the data interruption period.
 When the resources are stopped, the Monitoring will not be able to obtain data.
 If this is not the case, please contact us by applying for a ticket.
-# Frequently Asked Questions about Alarm
+# FAQ about Alarm
 **1.Q: How to add/use an Alarm Rule Template?**

-   A: Enter the JD Cloud Console - Monitoring menu, find the instance of the alarm rules that needs to be modified, click on the **Alarm Rules**.
-Click on the newly added alarm rules on this page, modify the metric, statistical period, statistical method, calculation method, threshold, duration, and alarm level according to the needs.
+   A: Enter the JD Cloud Console - Monitoring menu, find the instance of the alarm rules that needs to be modified, click **Alarm Rules**.
+Click the newly added alarm rules on this page, modify the metric, statistical period, statistical method, calculation method, threshold, duration, and alarm level according to the needs.
 When finished, check the “Save as New Alarm Rules Template” to save the rule as a template.

 After the alarm template is available, check "Use Existing Alarm Rules Template" to select the available template to use on the Newly Added Alarm Rules page.